Color Mixing: The Color Lab for Little Scientists

 Frequently asked questions about color mixing

-How are the colors mixed?
+How are the colors mixed in the game?